French

 Requirements of the Major

 The standard major The standard major consists of ten term courses numbered 160 or above, including a one-term senior essay (see below).
 One of these ten courses must be FREN 170 which should be completed early in a candidate's studies, or, in consultation with the DUS, an equivalent course in French from the 200–449 range; at least four must be Group B courses numbered 200 or above.
-Students may count no more than two courses in the FREN 180–199 range (unless they opt for the translation track, see below).
+Students may count no more than two courses in the FREN 180–199 range (unless they opt for the translation concentration, see below).
 No more than two courses conducted entirely in English (Group C) may count toward the major.
 With prior approval of the DUS, a maximum of four term courses taught outside the Yale Department of French but bearing directly on the student's principal interest may be counted toward the major.
 Up to two of these may be taken in other departments at Yale, and up to four may be taken as part of a Year or Term Abroad or summer study abroad program.
 However, the combined number of courses from other departments and from study abroad may not exceed four.
 The DUS may grant exceptions to this limit for students who spend two academic terms in an approved study abroad program.
 Relevant first-year seminars may count toward the major, with permission of the DUS.

 The intensive major The intensive major is designed for students who wish to undertake a more concentrated study of literature and culture in French.
 It is recommended for students considering graduate study in French or in a related field.
 The intensive major consists of twelve term courses numbered 160 or above, including a one-term or two-term senior essay (see below).
 At least five courses must be from Group B numbered 200 or above.
 The requirement of FREN 170 (or an equivalent 200–449 course), and the stipulations for courses in the 180–199 range, courses conducted in English, and courses taken outside the department are identical to those for the standard major.